MysteryPancake/Houdini-Fun/README.md

 1. In Vellum Configure Cloth, use the "Layer" setting to define the ordering, bottom to top.
 2. On the Vellum Solver under "Collisions", enable "Layer Shock".
 Lower layers are simulated much heavier than higher layers.

-## Cloth: Fix Everything
-With Vellum Cloth, if anything screws up it usually needs substeps.
-Bending and stretching settings have no effect?
-Increase the substeps!
-Collisions passing through?
-Increase the substeps!

-SideFX recommends at least 5 substeps as a starting point, with many more needed for most situations.
-Sotiris Bakosis said over 200 substeps were used for a balloon string shot in Peter Rabbit.

-To avoid infinite sim time, try using "Constraint Iterations" or "Collision Iterations" instead.
-Good info on this can be found in the Vellum Cloth masterclasses by Jeff Lait.

 ## Karma: Fix motion blur
 Motion blur in Karma rarely works properly out of the box, even with manual velocity vectors.